nichnarmada/docusaurus-plugin-chat-page/documentation/roadmap.md

   - Maintains conversation state (using React state or Context API).
   - Displays results as they stream in.

-- **UI Considerations:**
+- [x] **UI Considerations:**

-  Ensure responsiveness and an intuitive chat interface that matches your documentation’s theme.
+  Ensure responsiveness and an intuitive chat interface that matches your documentation's theme.

 #### 3.2 Loading the Static Embeddings

-- **Dynamic Import:**
+- [x] **Dynamic Import:**

   In the ChatPage component, import or fetch the JSON file (the embeddings file) that was generated at build time.

-  - This might be done via Webpack’s module resolution (the `modules.embeddings` prop) or by fetching the static file from the site’s assets.
+  - This might be done via Webpack's module resolution (the `modules.embeddings` prop) or by fetching the static file from the site's assets.

 #### 3.3 Handling User Queries

-- **Query Processing:**
+- [x] **Query Processing:**

   1. **Conversation Context:**

      Gather the current chat history along with the new user query.

-  2. **Rephrase the Query:**
+  2. [ ] **Rephrase the Query:**

      Optionally, use an LLM (via a prompt) to convert the conversation and new query into a standalone question.

-- **Embedding the Query:**
+- [x] **Embedding the Query:**

   - **Compute Query Embedding:**

-    Before performing similarity search, the user’s standalone query must be converted into its vector representation.
+    Before performing similarity search, the user's standalone query must be converted into its vector representation.

-    - **Client‑Side Approach:**
+    - [ ] **Client‑Side Approach:**

-      If feasible, use a lightweight client‑side embedding model (e.g., TensorFlow.js) to compute the query’s embedding without a backend.
+      If feasible, use a lightweight client‑side embedding model (e.g., TensorFlow.js) to compute the query's embedding without a backend.

-      - _Note:_ Many embeddings models are large; if a lightweight model isn’t available, consider a minimal proxy function or serverless endpoint.
+      - _Note:_ Many embeddings models are large; if a lightweight model isn't available, consider a minimal proxy function or serverless endpoint.
 However, if your goal is to keep it backend‑free, a small client‑side model or pre‑computed embeddings for common queries might be used.

-- **Similarity Search:**
+- [x] **Similarity Search:**

   - **Client‑Side Vector Search:**

-    Use a library like [client‑vector‑search](https://github.com/yusufhilmi/client-vector-search) or [entity‑db](https://github.com/babycommando/entity-db) to perform a cosine similarity search over the pre‑computed embeddings.
+    Use cosine similarity to perform the search over the pre‑computed embeddings.

   - **Retrieve Top K:**